 Confidentiality.
 Your treatment is confidential.
 What you communicate during the course of treatment is protected by legal, professional, and ethical standards.
-Information gathered during the course of treatment may not be released without your prior written consent.
-However, California Law has placed specific limits on the confidentiality of this treatment relationship.
+Information gathered during the course of treatment may not be released without your prior written consent, except where the disclosure is permitted and/or required by law.

-According to California State Law, this Clinic has a legal obligation to disclose treatment information under the following circumstances:
+This Clinic has a legal obligation to disclose treatment information under the following circumstances:

-- 1. If the therapist determines, or has reasonable cause to believe, the patient is in such mental or emotional condition as to be dangerous to him/herself or to the person or property of another and the disclosure of confidential information is necessary to prevent the threatened danger.
-(Evidence Code 1024) - 2.
-If a therapist knows or reasonably suspects a child is being abused or neglected.
-(Penal Code Section 11165) - 3.
-If a therapist has reasonable knowledge or suspicion that a person over age 65 or a dependent adult has been physically abused.
-(California State Law) - 4.
-In cases of threatened suicide, the therapist has a legal duty to take reasonable steps to prevent it. - 5.
-If requested or authorized by the patient or compelled by court.
+1. If the therapist determines, or has reasonable cause to believe, the patient is in such mental or emotional condition as to be dangerous to him/herself or to the person or property of another and the disclosure of confidential information is necessary to prevent the threatened danger.

+2. If a therapist knows or reasonably suspects a child is being abused or neglected.

+3. If a therapist has reasonable knowledge or suspicion that a person over age 65 or a dependent adult has been physically abused.

+4. In cases of threatened suicide, the therapist has a legal duty to take reasonable steps to prevent it.

+5. If requested or authorized by the patient or compelled by court.